Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: Related Work

 \subsection{CD Datasets and Methods}

-Existing datasets, as shown in Tab. \ref{tab:dataset_comparation}, such as ~\cite{WHU},~\cite{LEVIR},~\cite{SYSU},~\cite{CDD}, are primarily designed for BCD tasks and cannot provide specific semantic change information.
-For SCD, datasets like ~\cite{HRSCD},~\cite{Landsat-SCD},~\cite{SECOND} have established some benchmarks.
-However, these datasets mainly focus on changes in land cover, with little attention paid to the changes in roads and bridges in traffic scenes.
+Existing BCD datasets such as LEVIR~\cite{LEVIR}, WHU~\cite{WHU}, CDD~\cite{CDD}, SYSU~\cite{SYSU} are primarily designed for BCD tasks and cannot provide specific semantic change information.
+For SCD, datasets like Landsat~\cite{Landsat-SCD}, HRSCD~\cite{HRSCD}, SECOND~\cite{SECOND} mainly focus on changes in land cover, with little attention paid to the changes in roads and bridges in traffic scenes.
 In contrast, our RB-SCD dataset is a high-resolution, fine-grained SCD dataset specifically curated and annotated for road and bridge changes in traffic scenes.
-It captures a wide range of semantic change types and includes diverse geographical contexts, enabling precise and meaningful evaluation of CD algorithms in real-world urban transportation scenarios.
-By addressing both the lack of semantic detail and the absence of domain specificity in existing datasets, RB-SCD provides a valuable and targeted benchmark for infrastructure monitoring, intelligent transportation analysis, and traffic scene understanding.
+It enables precise and meaningful evaluation of CD algorithms in traffic scenarios.